 Vocabulary, grammar and punctuation is planned and taught as an integral part of each unit of work.
 The objectives are carefully matched to the unit of work to enable them to be taught and learnt within a meaningful context.
-We use Rising Stars Skills Builders text books to practise these skills.
+We use Espresso Grammar and Punctuation at KS1 and KS2 units online, Grammar and Spelling Bug (Pearson) and Rising Stars Skills Builders text books to practise these skills.